Next.js CDN Caching For Self-hosted Websites - CloudFlare and others

 Caching for different Next.js page types and data-fetching strategies

-As we're finally done with the intro and important context, let's get back to configuring proper cache settings for Next.js pages, covering different types of page setup options you will likely have combined in your Next.js project.
+Let's get back to configuring cache settings for Next.js pages, covering different types of page setup options you will likely have combined in your Next.js project.

 You will find all code examples in the demo repo - focusreactive/demo-nextjs-cache-headers-self-host, as well as duplicated in snippets below.